 Technology — Learning organisations know how to harness the power of information and communication technologies.

-This should be backed up by investing in training employees in computers so that the facility can be fully made use of.
+This should be backed up by investing in training employees in computers so that the facility can be made use of to the full.

 Paul Nyausaru is a training and development practitioner.
 You can contact him on email firstname.lastname@example.org or email@example.com .
 Views contained in this article are personal.